near-guildnet/docs/new_node_setup.md

 - **Step 1.Install Nearup**

-On the Server: The Prerequisite has python3, git and curl toolset, which have been installed in previous step. please run command prompt.
+On the Server: The Prerequisite has python3, git and curl toolset, which have been installed in previous step.
+Run the following commmand.

 ```curl --proto '=https' --tlsv1.2 -sSfL https://raw.githubusercontent.com/near-guildnet/nearup/master/nearup | python3```